ALKW/2048-AI/README.md

-# 2048-AI
+# 2048-AI - Version 2.0
 ### Description
 Python based AI that learned to play 2048 on its own.
-All code written from scratch.

 The goal was to make the neuron network inputs and outputs as easy as possible to modify in order to find the optimal combination of inputs and outputs.

-The game was created all by scratch and is based off of the game 2048
+The game was created by hand using pygame and mimics the game 2048

 ### Version 1.0:
 1. No breeding only mutating